elsuizo/static-math/README.md

 https://github.com/bheisler/criterion.rs

-this are the results for one operation(6x6 matrix inverse):
+this are the results for matrixs inverse operations(in a very old machine)

 ```text